Log Cabin Republicans: 2016 presidential election

 On October 22, 2016, the board members of LCR voted not to endorse the Republican nominee for president, Donald Trump.
 In defiance, the LCR statewide chapters of Colorado, Georgia, and Texas, along with the LCR countywide chapter of Orange County, California and the LCR city chapters of Houston, Texas; Los Angeles, California; Miami, Florida; and Cleveland, Ohio; voted to endorse Donald Trump.

-Nationwide, exit polls estimated that Trump received the lowest percentage of the LGBT vote by any Republican presidential candidate since the metric was first included in Presidential polls in 1992.
+Nationwide, exit polls estimated that Trump received the lowest percentage of the LGBT vote by any Republican presidential candidate since the metric was first included in presidential polls in 1992.
 Trump received only 14% of the LGBT vote, a significant decline from Mitt Romney who received 22% in 2012.
 On November 9, 2016, the national LCR congratulated Donald Trump on his victory.

-2020 presidential endorsement
+2020 presidential election

 In November 2018, Jerri Ann Henry became the first woman to serve as Log Cabin executive director.
-A month later, she said in a television interview that, while she perceived Trump as having been "vocally supportive" of LGBT people compared to other Republican presidents and presidential candidates, nevertheless there had been "a lot of ups and downs in the last two years with some of the administration's actions."
+A month later, she said in a television interview that, while she perceived Trump as having been "vocally supportive" of LGBT people compared to other Republican presidents and presidential candidates, there had nevertheless been "a lot of ups and downs in the last two years with some of the administration's actions."

-Despite the reservations of their executive director, the Log Cabins endorsed Trump over a year in advance of the election.
-On August 16, 2019, chair Robert Kabel and vice chair Jill Homan gave their reasons for the endorsement in a Washington Post op-ed.
-Jennifer Horn (who earlier in the year had served as campaign manager for Bill Weld, who challenged Trump in the 2020 primary) resigned in protest from the Log Cabin board, as did Sarah Longwell, the first female member of Log Cabin's board.
-Jerri Ann Henry left her position as executive director 10 days after the op-ed was published.
+On August 16, 2019, more than a year prior to the election, the Log Cabins endorsed Trump.
+Chair Robert Kabel and vice chair Jill Homan gave their reasons for the endorsement in a Washington Post op-ed.
+Three women resigned in protest: board member Jennifer Horn (who earlier in the year had served as campaign manager for Trump's 2020 primary challenger Bill Weld), Log Cabin's first woman board member Sarah Longwell, and executive director Jerri Ann Henry.

+NBC exit polls found that 27% of LGBT voters chose Trump.
+A subsequent online poll done on behalf of GLAAD and weighted for demographics found that 14% of LGBT voters chose Trump.